-What actually happens in a coin burn is that the tokens are algorithmically taken out of circulation by sending the outputs to a public address known as an ‘eater address.’
-The keys to this public address are hidden and cannot be obtained by anyone.
+In a coin burn, the tokens are algorithmically taken out of circulation by sending the outputs to a public address known as an ‘eater address.’
+However, the keys to this public address are hidden and cannot be obtained by anyone.
 And so, once the tokens are sent to this address, they are unrecoverable and can never be used as no one has the private keys to access them.

 Decrease to Increase

-In the short time since it reached mainstream, the token burning process has proven itself to be an effective method of maintaining a balanced crypto-ecosystem.
-With time, it is rational to think that future cryptocurrencies will certainly adopt this mechanism giving its numerous benefits, especially in a coin’s infancy stage.
+In the short time since it reached mainstream, the token-burning process has proven itself to be an effective method of maintaining a balanced crypto-ecosystem.
+With time, it is rational to think that future cryptocurrencies will adopt this mechanism, given its numerous benefits, especially in a coin’s infancy stage.

 So Why Are Tokens ‘Burned’?

-There can be several reasons why holders choose to burn coins, but the most cited reason as of now is to remove tokens out of circulation so that the tokens that remain become scarce.
-Since the tokens have now decreased in supply, there can be an increase in the tokens’ unit price.
+There can be several reasons holders choose to burn coins, but the most cited reason is to remove tokens from circulation so that the remaining tokens become scarce.
+Since the tokens have decreased in supply, there can be an increase in the tokens’ unit price.

 Decreasing Supply to Increase Demand

-Although larger blockchains like Bitcoin and Ethereum don’t usually employ this mechanism, altcoins and smaller tokens are often used to control the number in circulation, providing greater incentives to investors.
+Although larger blockchains like Bitcoin and Ethereum don’t usually employ this mechanism, altcoins and smaller tokens are often used to control the number in circulation, providing more significant incentives to investors.